-Imagine that you have an all parties' meeting tomorrow and your client wants to reach a negotiated agreement on 3 key issues.
-Or you've been tasked with preparing an annual review of your team to your board of directors, or you're going to present at a seminar on arbitration to clients and prospective clients.
+Imagine that you have an all-parties' meeting tomorrow and your client wants to reach a negotiated agreement on 3 key issues.
+Or you've been tasked with preparing an annual review of your team for your board of directors, or you're going to present at a seminar on arbitration to clients and prospective clients.
 What do you do?

 Preparation is Key

 There are no two ways about it.
 In each of the above scenarios you need preparation, preparation, preparation.
 And attending an interview is no different.
 The old saying, 'the early bird catches the worm', rings true even today.

 So, the first steps of your preparation should include researching the interviewing company (its products and services, clientele and competitors etc) and interviewer (their profile if this is available).
 This displays your interest and knowledge about the company.

 - Be familiar with your CV and be prepared to talk about both its contents and you.
 Examples, examples, examples are crucial to demonstrate both your knowledge of the subject matter and your thought processes

 - Prepare answers to stock questions such as, “What are your strengths and weaknesses” and, “What do you like and dislike about your current role” and, “Where do you see yourself in five years' time?”
 Be prepared to give examples of actual and/or most major achievements and how you achieved them.